Business/ Service/ Function

-Prof Henry Chan is a specialist in dermatology.
+Dr Henry Chan is a specialist in dermatology.
 He is also currently the Honorary Clinical Professor of the Division of Dermatology, Department of Medicine, the University of Hong Kong and Honorary Consultant Dermatologist of Queen Mary Hospital, Hong Kong.
 He is Council and Court member of the University of Hong Kong, Board of Director of Versitech Limited, the University of Hong Kong, Member of Hospital Governing Committee of MacLehose Medical Rehabilitation Centre, Hospital Authority and Member of Board of Governors, Centennial College.
 He is a Steward of The Hong Kong Jockey Club.

-Prof Chan obtained his Medical degree (MBBS) from The London Hospital Medical College, University of London, Master (M Sc Clinical dermatology) and his first Doctorate degree (MD), from King’s College, University of London.
+Dr Chan obtained his Medical degree (MBBS) from The London Hospital Medical College, University of London, Master (M Sc Clinical dermatology) and his first Doctorate degree (MD), from King’s College, University of London.
 He then did his second Doctorate degree (PhD) from Li Ka Shing Faculty of Medicine, University of Hong Kong, part of his PhD was done at the Wellman Center for Photomedicine, Massachusetts General Hospital (MGH), a teaching affiliate of Harvard Medical School, Boston, USA.
-As a result, he has been a visiting scientist at the Wellman Center, MGH since 2007 and was Visiting Associate Professor at Harvard Medical School from 2008 until 2010.
-Prof Chan’s work has led him to successfully obtained six patent families (five in Boston and one in Hong Kong).
+As a result, he has been a visiting faculty (research staff) at the Wellman Center, MGH since 2007 and was Visiting Associate Professor at Harvard Medical School from 2008 until 2010.
+Dr Chan’s work has led him to successfully obtained six patent families (five in Boston and one in Hong Kong).
 In 2011, he and 3 other colleagues (Dr Rox Anderson, Dr Dieter Manstein and Dr Irina Erenburg) at MGH, Harvard Medical School set up an incubator company known as Blossom Innovations and sub-licensed these technologies back from MGH for further development.
 Subsequently, these technologies have been transferred to R2 Dermatology in California and AVAVA LLC in Boston.
 He is a member of the Board of Director of Blossom Innovations, AVAVA and S3 Inject.

-Prof Chan headed the academic division of both the University of Hong Kong (Associate Professor 2000 – 2004) and The Chinese University of Hong Kong (Associate Professor 1998 – 2000).
+Dr Chan headed the academic division of both the University of Hong Kong (Associate Professor 2000 – 2004) and The Chinese University of Hong Kong (Associate Professor 1998 – 2000).
 He was the President of the Hong Kong College of Dermatologists (2009 – 2013) and the Honorary Secretary of the Asian Dermatological Association (1999 – 2011).
 He was also the Chairman of the Hong Kong Society of Dermatology and Venereology (2003 – 2005 & 2007 – 2009).
-Prof Chan has published or accepted to be published over 350 articles including 1 book, 37 book chapters and 143 peer reviewed international indexed publications (mean impact factor 3.12, total citation 3,327 and H Index: 36 (researcher ID number: L-2267-2013)).
+Dr Chan has published or accepted to be published over 350 articles including 1 book, 37 book chapters and 146 peer reviewed international indexed publications (mean impact factor 3.23, total citation 3,625 and H Index: 38 (researcher ID number: L-2267-2013)).
 He is the Associate Editor of Lasers in Surgery and Medicine and serves on the editorial board of other international journals including the Dermatologic Surgery, Lasers in Medical Science, Journal of Cosmetic and Laser Therapy and Archives of Dermatological Research.

-In March 2019, Prof Chan was elected by the membership of the American Society for Laser Medicine & Surgery (ASLMS, found in 1980, is the world largest professional organization dedicated to promoting research, education and clinical care in the field of medical laser and energy-based applications) as the Vice President and will be the President elect in 2020, then the first non-American, non-Caucasian President in 2021.
-Prof Chan was the Conference Program Co-Chair for 2019 ASLMS annual conference in Denver.
-Prof Chan became one of the few non-American to be elected as a member of the ASLMS Board of Directors (2012-2015) and re-elected again in 2018 (2018-2021).
-In 2010, Prof Chan became the first only non-American to be awarded the Ellet H Drake Memorial Award by ASLMS for his contribution to laser surgery.
-He was also the recipient of the ASLMS President Citation in 2002, 2016 and 2018, ASLMS Best Session Award Clinical Applications – Cutaneous in 2018 and ASLMS Program Chair Recognition in 2019.
+Dr Chan is currently the President-Elect of the American Society for Laser Medicine & Surgery (ASLMS, found in 1980, is the world largest Professional organization dedicated to promoting research, education and clinical care in the field of medical laser and energy-based applications) and will be the first non-American President in 2021.
+Dr Chan was the Conference Program Co-Chair for 2019 ASLMS annual conference in Denver.
+Dr Chan became one of the few non-American to be elected as a member of the ASLMS Board of Directors (2012-2015) and re-elected again in 2018 (2018-2021).
+In 2010, Dr Chan became the first only non-American to be awarded the Ellet H Drake Memorial Award by ASLMS for his contribution to laser surgery.
+He was also the recipient of the ASLMS Presidential Citation in 2002, 2016 and 2018, ASLMS Best Session Award Clinical Applications – Cutaneous in 2018 and ASLMS Program Chair Recognition in 2019.

-Prof Chan received the President Award presented by the American Society for Dermatologic Surgery (ASDS) in 2014.
-Prof Chan will be honored by The Sturge-Weber Foundation as one of the honorees and this will be presented by the Foundation during the American Academy of Dermatology (AAD) annual conference, which will be held in Denver, US in March 2020.
-In March 2016, Prof Chan was voted and elected by the membership of the American Dermatological Association as an International Honorary Member.
+Dr Chan received the Presidential Award presented by the American Society for Dermatologic Surgery (ASDS) in 2014.
+In 2020, Dr Chan was awarded by The Sturge-Weber Foundation as one of the honorees.
+In March 2016, Dr Chan was voted and elected by the membership of the American Dermatological Association as an International Honorary Member.
 He was also an elected board member of Dermatologic Aesthetic Surgery International League (DASIL) (2011-2014) and an Honorary President of its annual congress in 2017.
-His other professional associations include Fellowships of the following institutions: the Royal Colleges of Physicians of London, the Royal Colleges of Physicians of Edinburgh, the Royal Colleges of Physicians and Surgeons of Glasgow, AAD, ASDS, Hong Kong College of Physicians and Hong Kong Academy of Medicine (Medicine).
+His other professional associations include Fellowships of the following institutions: the Royal College of Physicians of London, the Royal College of Physicians of Edinburgh, the Royal College of Physicians and Surgeons of Glasgow, Hong Kong College of Physicians and Hong Kong Academy of Medicine (Medicine).

 Mr Peter Yan is the Chief Executive Officer of the Hong Kong Cyberport Management Company Limited.
 As the CEO of Cyberport, Mr Yan leads the digital technology flagship to focus on fostering industry development, enterprise transformation and talent cultivation to realise Cyberport’s vision to create new impetus for Hong Kong’s new economy through digital technology.